mahur7830/mahur7830/README.md

 </a>

 ### 👀 Professional Summary
-Passionate web development enthusiast currently pursuing a Master of Computer Applications (MCA).
+Passionate in web development enthusiast currently pursuing a Master of Computer Applications (MCA).
 Focused on full-stack development and mastering data structures and algorithms (DSA) with Java.
 Eager to learn and explore new technologies, enjoying projects that challenge and enhance skills.

 ---